Skip to content

 3. The START and FINISH are both by Hartfield House.

 4. The event can be done as a RACE, starting at 1.00, or as a CHALLENGE, starting at 12.00.
 The CHALLENGE is the better option for anybody who is not confident of completing the course in under 3 hours 30 minutes (the course closes at 4.30) and certainly for those who plan to walk some or all of the route.
-If you plan to walk all the way, you should start before 12.00.
-If you are starting before 12.00, please see one of the officials at the Start before you set off.
+If you plan to walk all the way, you should start before 12.00, ideally at 11.00.
+If you are starting before 12.00, please use your dibber to record your start time.
 If you decide you wish to change from the RACE to the CHALLENGE, or vice versa, simply tell the folk at Registration – there is no need to let anybody know in advance.

 5. JUNIOR, under 16, entrants are very welcome, with appropriate consent from a responsible adult.

-6. A list of entrants will available via Sientries from once entries have opened – see Entries page for the link.
+6. A list of entrants will be available via Sientries once entries have opened – see Entries page for the link.

-8. Parking space at the START is limited so please walk or share transport where possible.
+8. Parking space at the START is very limited, so please walk or share transport where possible.

 9. Competitor Numbers for wearing will be issued on the day, at Registration.
-They must be pinned to your front for both the run and the cycle.
+They must be pinned to your chest for both the run and the cycle.
 Please try to ensure that your number is clearly visible at the FINISH.
-There will be a “funnel” in operation at the FINISH – please dismount and walk through in your finishing position.

-12. Kit you require at TRANSITION should be in a bag attached to your bike.
-Any kit you leave at the START or at TRANSITION should be put in a bag labelled with your NAME.
+11. Kit you require at TRANSITION should be in a bag attached to your bike, if possible.
+Any kit you leave at TRANSITION should be put in a bag labelled with your NAME.

-13. Kit left at the START or TRANSITION will be brought back to Hartfield House.
-Each year several items of kit are left behind – please remember to take your kit home with you.
+12. Kit left at TRANSITION will be brought back to Hartfield House.
+Each year several items of kit are left behind – please remember to take all your kit home with you.

-16. Water will be available, at the Start, in Hartfield House (where there are, also, toilets and showers) and at Transition.
+15. Water will be available, at the Start, in Hartfield House (where there are also toilets and showers) and at Transition.

-18. Slipstreaming (drafting) is not permitted but please don’t cycle abreast and allow motorists to overtake as soon as possible.
+17. Slipstreaming (drafting) is not permitted, but please don’t cycle abreast and allow motorists to overtake as soon as possible.

-19. PRIZES for the Race will be awarded in the following categories: Open (male & female), Veteran ie over 40 (male & female), Super Veteran ie over 50 (male & female) and Vintage ie over 60 (male & female).
+18. PRIZES for the Race will be awarded in the following categories: Open (male & female), Veteran ie over 40 (male & female), Super Veteran ie over 50 (male & female) and Vintage ie over 60 (male & female).
 The winner of the Mens Open prize receives the Garry Innes trophy.
-In addition the following prizes are available for competitors in either the Race or the Challenge: first ‘Local’ (male & female) and for the outstanding performance by an under 16 competitor.
-The under 16 prize winner receives the ‘Architects Trophy’, donated by Greig and Kathleen Munro.
-The ‘Local’ prize is for those on the Applecross electoral role and for others on a discretionary basis.
-Finally, there is a prize, donated by Charlie & Carla Hornsby, goes to somebody who has made a notable contribution to the event.
+In addition, the Junior (under-16) and ‘Local’ (male and female) prizes are available for competitors in either the Race or the Challenge.
+The under-16 prize winner receives the ‘Architects Trophy’, donated by Greig and Kathleen Munro.
+The prize goes to the Junior who has put in the best performance, taking into account age and gender.
+The ‘Local’ prize is for those on the Applecross peninsula and for others on a discretionary basis.
+Finally, there is a prize donated by Charlie & Carla Hornsby, that goes to somebody who has made a notable contribution to the event.

-21. The Event Organisers reserve the right to alter or amend the rules and route as circumstances dictate and their decision on any event-related matter is final.
+20. The Event Organisers reserve the right to alter or amend the rules and route as circumstances dictate, and their decision on any event-related matter is final.

-22. In most parts of the peninsula there is no mobile phone signal.
+21. In many parts of the peninsula, there is no mobile phone signal.

-23. Any ‘profit’ from the event will go to support the Applecross Community Hall and other local causes such as the Applecross Healthcare Society.
+22. Any ‘profit’ from the event will go to support local causes, particularly the Applecross Sports and Welfare Association.

 SAFETY NOTES